hbrs-cse/bsim_amr/README.md

 at the boundary.
 There are two way's:

 - Avoid these are by defining an "offset" where elements should'nt be marked
-- Include those new hanging edges in the boundary conditions
+- Include those new hanging edges in